Skip to main content

 1937 | In January, the officers of the Oxford County Library Association (OCLA) submit charter documents and establish the Oxford County Library Association (OCLA).
 They hold their first meeting on February 12th.
 The Association's inaugural members include the Beachville, Burgessville, Drumbo, Embro, Hickson, Ingersoll, Kintore, Mount Elgin, Plattsville, Princeton, and Thamesford public libraries.
 Blythe Terryberry, Chief Librarian of the Woodstock Public Library, and Irene Cole, Chief Librarian of the of the Ingersoll Public Library, co-supervise the Association's operations, using space in the Woodstock library's basement for an office.
 The annual fee for member libraries is $15.00.

-In July, Angus Mowat begins his tenure as Ontario's Inspector of Public Libraries.
+In July, former public library administrator Angus Mowat begins his tenure as Ontario's Inspector of Public Libraries.

 1941 | The Huron County Library Association forms.
 Betty Crawford becomes Chief Librarian of the Ingersoll Public Library and assumes co-managership (with Terryberry) of the OCLA.